ccamel/awesome-ccamel/README.md

 - [Flux159/mcp-server-kubernetes](https://github.com/Flux159/mcp-server-kubernetes) - MCP Server for kubernetes management commands
 - [HwangTaehyun/github-repository-contribution-stats](https://github.com/HwangTaehyun/github-repository-contribution-stats) - :fire: Dynamically generated Github Repository Contribution stats on your readmes (github-repository-contribution-stats)
 - [HyperbolicLabs/hyperbolic-mcp](https://github.com/HyperbolicLabs/hyperbolic-mcp) - MCP Server for Claude
+- [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.
 - [JackalLabs/jackal-mcp](https://github.com/JackalLabs/jackal-mcp) - Jackal's native Agentic AI built with Anthropic MCP
 - [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - 🚀 Automatically deploy your project to GitHub Pages using GitHub Actions.
 This action can be configured to push your production-ready code into any branch you'd like.
 - [JasonEtco/rss-to-readme](https://github.com/JasonEtco/rss-to-readme) - 📡📝 A GitHub Action that updates a section of a README from an RSS feed.